magepages/mpdocs/docs/required-login/index.md

   - **Previous Page**: Redirect to Previous Page (the page that is required login) after successful login.
 For example: required login for Home page  means that customers will be redirected to Home page after logging in
   - This is a required field.
 If the URL is wrong, there will be a notification: `Please enter a valid URL.
 Protocol is required (http://, https:// or ftp://).`

+- **Apply Redirect for**:
+  - **Only require login**: Only apply redirecting for the first time login of selected page.
+The second time login, customers will not be redirected to another site.
+  - **All login on site**: Apply redirecting for the selected page whenever customer login